Is the Arizona Master Naturalist Program right for you?

 TRAINING COURSE DETAILS

-To become fully certified you must contribute 20 hours of volunteer service in your training year to approved Chapter Community Partner Organizations or service to the Pima County Chapter, and 20 hours of advanced training (5 of which must be skills-based training) by December 31.
+After completing your 60 hour training, to become fully certified you must contribute 20 hours of volunteer service in your training year to approved Chapter Community Partner Organizations or service to the Pima County Chapter, and 20 hours of advanced training (5 of which must be skills-based training) by December 31.

 Thereafter, in order to remain a certified Arizona Master Naturalist, one must annually contribute 40 service hours (+20 advanced training hours) in Year 2, and Year 3 and beyond 60 hours of service (+20 advanced training hours).